 The EI data type is used to carry identifiers.
 This guide requires that all entity identifiers be accompanied by assigning authorities.
 This allows the exchange of unique identifiers for the associated object across organizational and enterprise boundaries, enabling broad interoperability.

 In the EI data type, the Namespace ID, Universal ID and Universal ID type correspond to the HD data type identified elsewhere.
 These types, together, are commonly considered the assigning authority for the identifier.

-Conformance Statement: LRI-NG Profile
+Conformance Statement LRI-NG Profile

-LRI-EI.b-1: CE.2 (Namespace ID) MAY be valued.
+LRI-EI-1: EI.3 (Universal ID) SHALL be valued with an ISO-compliant OID.

+LRI-EI-2: EI.4 (Universal ID Type) SHALL contain the value “ISO”.

 EIP – GU – Entity Identifier Pair (Globally Unique)